HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Computer Networks/Introduction.md

 A distributed System is a collection of autonomous computer systems that are physically separated but are connected by a centralized computer network.
 The autonomous computers will communicate among each system by sharing resources and files and performing the tasks assigned to them.

 ### **<br/>How "Distributed System" is different from a "Computer Network"?**
 A computer network is a Collection of autonomous computers interconnected by a single technology.
-On the other hand, a Distributed System is a collection of autonomous computer systems that are physically separated but are connected by a centralized computer network.
+On the other hand, a Distributed System is a collection of autonomous computer systems that are physically separated but are connected by a centralized computer network.<br/>
 The primary goal of computer networks is data communication and resource sharing between independent devices.
-On the other hand, the primary goal of a distributed system is to achieve a common task or goal  by coordinating the activities of multiple independent computers.
+On the other hand, the primary goal of a distributed system is to achieve a common task or goal  by coordinating the activities of multiple independent computers.<br/>
 Computer network provides services like file sharing, email, internet access, and remote printing.
 On the other hand, a Distributed system offers features like scalability, parallel processing, fault tolerance, etc.